 It expands a lot when I am filling it with common items.
 I like the front pouch inside of the main compartment for things like cans and jars (on grocery trips).
 I reserve the main compartment for more common items, like bread and fruit.

-I’m going to go over some of my favorite features of the bag to help you determine if it’s the right choice for you.
+I’m going to go over some of my favorite features of the bag to help you determine if it’s the right backpack choice for you.

-It’s great.
-The unique layout of this bag lets you put an unlimited combination of things in the external pockets.
+The organization inside the Tom Bihn Synapse 25 is great.
+The unique layout of this backpack lets you put an unlimited combination of things in the external pockets.
 Tom Bihn offers a small collection of accessories that help with the internal storage pretty considerably.